 Does your lip feels stiff and unresponsive?
 You may need to take some extra rest.
 This may be just a few additional seconds of rest between the repititions of the passage you are "woodshedding" or it may mean that you need to divide your practice today into 10 minute segments, rather than your usual half-hour segments.
 You may need to interject 5 minutes of short pianissimo mid-range tones.
 Does your lip feel bruised?
 You may need to take an unplanned break for several hours.
 Should you try a warm compress?
 Should you try ice?
 My point, as you can see, is that you should not submit to a formula for success but rather, you should listen to the signals that your embouchure is giving you and make adjustments which are appropriate for you.

 A final word regards the need for making adjustments as one ages.
-Because my late summer performance activities are generally light, I often find myself in a "getting back in shape" mode at the beginning of our academic year.
+In the past my late summer performance activities had been generally light and I would often find myself in a "getting back in shape" mode at the beginning of our academic year.
 I have experienced a breakdown of my chops quite similar to breakdowns I've experienced with a return to running after a layoff.
 With my running, I would carefully increase the length of my runs, taking care not to increase the mileage too soon.
 After a few weeks of constantly feeling stronger, a hamstring or a quadracep may start to hurt.
-Even more common would be a joint problem - usually the knee or ankle.
 In my playing, I'm always careful to very gradually increase the amount of daily playing - I usually time my playing with a stopwatch to be certain of an ever-so-gradual increase.
 However, despite the utmost of care, after 4-5 weeks of increased endurance, range, flexibility and control I have still experienced "breakdowns" which usually start with ever-increasing stiffness of the embouchure, accompanied by a lack of responsiviness and of course a decrease in endurance.
 When these "breakdowns" occur, they are usually quite a surprise, because up to that point my building process had been quite good.
 Perhaps it has been my experiences in running which taught me to "listen", in this case to my embouchure, to make adjustments in my daily routine which have successfully carried me through those tough times.

 I feel that the important thing is, as Jim Fixx suggested in his book The Complete Book of Running, published twenty years ago, Listen To Your Body.
 Well, Trumpeter: Listen to your chops.
 Be flexible in the daily expectations of yourself and realize that you may need to modify your plans to accomodate the physiological limitations your body.